lnxpy/chapar/README.md

-# Chapar
+## Chapar
-Local e-mailing service manager
+Local e-mailing service manager built with [Django](https://www.djangoproject.com/).
+You can simply setup the project locally and start working with it.